2017–18 Israeli Basketball Premier League

 The 2017–18 Israeli Basketball Premier League, for sponsorship reasons Ligat Winner, was the 64th season of the Israeli Basketball Premier League.
 Hapoel Jerusalem is the defending champion.

 Competition format

-Twelve teams join the regular season, where they play against each other four times home-and-away in double a round-robin format.
-The eight first qualified teams advance to the playoffs.
-The last qualified team is relegated to the Liga Leumit.
-The regular season starts 8 October 2017.
+Twelve teams took part in the regular season, where they played against each other four times home-and-away in a double round-robin format.
+The first eight qualified teams advanced to the playoffs.
+The last qualified team was relegated to the Liga Leumit.
+The regular season started 8 October 2017.